Double sampling for informatively missing data in electronic health record-based comparative effectiveness research: Simulations

-In this section, we describe the results of a simulation study.
-In the first of two substudies, we demonstrate the validity of the double sampling approach for handling MNAR data, verify the the robustness properties of the proposed nonparametric influence function-based estimator $\widehat{\tau}_a$, and compare, under differing degrees of violation of MAR, the bias and variance of $\widehat{\tau}_a$ to $\widehat{\tau}_a^*$ as well as approaches that only use the initially observed data.
-In the second simulation substudy, we compare in the absence of model misspecification the performance of $\widehat{\tau}_a$, $\widehat{\tau}_a^*$, $\widehat{\tau}_a^{\dagger}$, and an ad hoc adaptive approach, over a grid of possible violations of MAR.
+Table \ref{tab:summ} provides a summary of analysis strategies \#1--5 described in Sections \ref{analysis:1} and \ref{sec:double}, delineating them by the nature of the data that is taken to be available, and the assumptions that must hold for the corresponding estimator to be consistent.
+In this section, we present two simulation studies, conducted to investigate properties of the five strategies.
+In the first, we demonstrate the validity of the double sampling approach for handling MNAR data, verify the the robustness properties of the proposed nonparametric influence function-based estimator $\widehat{\tau}_a$, and compare, under differing degrees of violation of MAR, the bias and variance of $\widehat{\tau}_a$ to $\widehat{\tau}_a^*$ (strategies \#2 and \#3, respectively) as well as approaches that only use the initially observed incomplete data (strategy \#1).
+In the second simulation study, we compare in the absence of model misspecification the performance of strategies \#2--5, over a range of possible violations of MAR.
 We also assess the coverage and length of the proposed confidence intervals for these estimators.